tonydavis41/restaurant-pos/readme.txt

 ------------------------------------------------------------------------------------------
 Contact Me:
 ------------------------------------------------------------------------------------------
-Feel free to contact me at blasto333@mac.com if you have any questions concerning development, support, or requested features!
+Feel free to contact me via GitHub if you have any questions concerning development, support, or requested features!
 ------------------------------------------------------------------------------------------
 About Me:
 ------------------------------------------------------------------------------------------
-My name is Chris Muench.
-I am an 18 year old student at the Rochester Institute of Technology.
-I enjoy programming and this is my first major program.
-It turned out pretty good.
+My name is Tony Davis.
 ------------------------------------------------------------------------------------------
 Other / Miscellaneous
 ------------------------------------------------------------------------------------------
-If you would like to improve this program or make a manual feel free, please contact me if you contribute in any way! blasto333@mac.com
+If you would like to improve this program or make a manual feel free, please contact me if you contribute in any way!
 ------------------------------------------------------------------------------------------